elpop/Dice_Passphrase/README.md

                     $ passphrase.pl -l es
                     allanabarrancos sochantre melgar prensero

                 The values can be "es" for espanish, "en" for english or "special" to generate special random char.

                 The default value is "es".

     -words or -w
             generate the passphrase with number of words:

-                passphrase.pl -languaje en -words 5
+                passphrase.pl -language en -words 5

                 or